What is Anxious Attachment?

 We have a basic need to depend on a partner who is safe and emotionally close.
 This need is psychological and biological – pre-wired into the limbic brain.

-Below are several cards that show what Secure Attachment looks like and how a securely attached partner behaves in relationship, to both themselves and significant other.
+Below are several cards that show what Anxious Attachment looks like and how a securely attached partner behaves in relationship, to both themselves and significant other.

 This is an amazing resource reprinted from “thesecurerelationship” found on instagram and created by Julie Menanno LMFT.
 For a comprehensive set of her “cards” please order her books, which can be found on her website!